Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Archetype-Definitions.md

 >
 >- Policies in Terraform require you to understand how to write significant sections of the resource configuration in the native ARM format, and then convert this to a JSON string within Terraform resource.
 >- Using a native ARM format makes copying these template assets between ARM and Terraform much easier.
->- Terraform doesn't support importing data objects from native Terraform file formats (`.hcl`, `.tf` or `.tfvar`) so we had to use an alternative to be able to support the custom library model for extensibility and customisation.
+>- Terraform doesn't support importing data objects from native Terraform file formats (`.hcl`, `.tf` or `.tfvar`) so we had to use an alternative to be able to support the custom library model for extensibility and customization.
 >
 > **PRO TIP:** The module also supports YAML for these files as long as they match the ARM schema.

-This template driven approach is designed to simplify the process of defining an archetype and forms the foundations for how the module is able to provide feature-rich defaults, whilst also allowing a great degree of extensibility and customisation through the input variables instead of having to fork and modify the module.
+This template driven approach is designed to simplify the process of defining an archetype and forms the foundations for how the module is able to provide feature-rich defaults, whilst also allowing a great degree of extensibility and customization through the input variables instead of having to fork and modify the module.
 To increase flexibility when writing these files, we have provided full support for the Terraform [templatefile()][terraform_templatefile] function, allowing you to create re-usable templates which can be automatically populated with pre-defined template variables from the module, or user-provided template variables.
 For more information about which values are pre-defined by the module or how to add your own, please refer for the Wiki page for [template_file_variables][wiki_variables_template_file_variables].